w3c/wai-intro-wcag/content/new-in-22.md

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published in 2023 Q3 (July, August, September).
 Drafts:
-* [WCAG 2.2 W3C Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) is the official published version, which does not yet have the latest updates; we plan to publish the recent updates here in May 2023
+* [WCAG 2.2 W3C Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) is the official published version, which does not yet have the latest updates; we plan to publish the recent updates there in May 2023
 * [WCAG 2.2 Editors' Draft](https://w3c.github.io/wcag/guidelines/22/) includes proposed changes

 The main purpose of "Candidate Recommendation" (CR) is to ensure that the standard can be implemented.
 It is stable at this stage; however, it could change based on implementation experience.
 More about Candidate Recommendation and the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).